sergey-koba-mobidev/university-journal/README.md

 - Disciplines can change teachers
 - Slow query in show relationship
 - backup data
-- translate
+- translate to ukr
-- mobile design
+- style relationships for teacher
-- friendly urlagra
+- friendly url
-- student and teaher should be notified via sms and email.
+- student and teacher should be notified via sms and email.